aniou/morfeo/doc/6502-ADC-SBC-implementation.rst

 to understand whole process - and more universal code, created with DRY principle, would require extra booleans and conditions, that would have negative impact on clarity.

-Following routines pass all available tests ([SSTest]_, [6502func-ca65]_) for 65C02 and 65C816 in native and emulation mode.
-They were not tested on MOS6502 behaviour, although there is a possibility to improve that situation in future.

 Variables
 -------------------------------------------------------------------------------